 If B3 contains 4.9, the result is 4.
 The partial hour is not counted as a full unit, which is the intended behavior in completed-unit logic.

-In cell F3, round B3 toward zero to count only completed full hours.
+In cell D4, round the hours value toward zero to count only completed hours.

 Negative digit values move the operation to larger place values.